pierre-amadio/LXX/README.md

 ```
 3) Convert this to imp.

 This text is in a format not directly usable.
-The next step is to imp format.
+The next step is to transform it in imp format.
 https://wiki.crosswire.org/DevTools:IMP_Format

 You should still be in LXX/original-text/lxxmorph with your virtualenv activated.